-FISCO BCOS generator provides companies with an easy toolkit for deployment, administration and monitoring of multi-group consortium chain.
+FISCO BCOS generator provides companies with an easy toolkit for deployment, administration, and monitoring of multi-group consortium chain.

-- It eliminates the complexity of generating and maintaining blockchain and offers alternative deployment methods. - It requires agencies to share node credentials and manage their own private key but not expose to outsider, maintaining security of all nodes. - It helps agencies deploy nodes safely through e-certificate trading, maintaining equality of all nodes.
+- It eliminates the complexity of generating and maintaining the blockchain and offers alternative deployment methods. - It requires agencies to share node credentials and manage their private key but not exposed to the outsider, maintaining the security of all nodes. - It helps agencies deploy nodes safely through e-certificate trading, supporting equality of all nodes.